Paula Prentiss: MGM

 Prentiss leapt to fame playing the role of Tuggle in Where the Boys Are (1960).
 Her co-star was Jim Hutton.
 The film was a hit and response to Prentiss and Hutton was very favorable, so MGM decided to reteam them in three more comedies, promoting them as a new William Powell and Myrna Loy: The Honeymoon Machine (1961) with Steve McQueen, Bachelor in Paradise (1961) with Bob Hope, and The Horizontal Lieutenant (1962).
-They were the two tallest male and female contract players at Metro-Goldwyn-Mayer.
+Prentiss and Hutton were the two tallest male and female contract players at Metro-Goldwyn-Mayer.

-Hutton and Prentiss were also meant to be in Follow the Boys (1963), a Where the Boys Are-style comedy, but he dropped out, and so Prentiss' co-star became Russ Tamblyn.
+Hutton and Prentiss were also meant to be in Follow the Boys (1963), a Where the Boys Are–style comedy, but he dropped out, and so Prentiss' co-star became Russ Tamblyn.

 Howard Hawks

 Howard Hawks cast her as the female lead opposite Rock Hudson in Man's Favorite Sport?
 (1964) at Universal, her first film outside MGM.
 Hawks would later say: "Paula Prentiss was good, but she couldn't remember what she was doing from one shot to the next.
 Her shots never matched."

 Prentiss appeared on stage in a production of As You Like It in 1963 at the New York Shakespeare Festival in Central Park.

 She had notable roles in The World of Henry Orient (1964) and In Harm's Way (1965) and made a cameo as herself in Looking for Love (1964).
 She also had a strong supporting role in What's New Pussycat?
 (1965) with Peter Sellers.
 However, on the set of that film she had a nervous breakdown.
 "One day during shooting," she told People in 1976, "I just climbed up the ropes to the catwalk and started walking the beams.
 Very loudly and clearly I called down to everyone on the set, 'I'm going to jump.'
 A French technician grabbed me, and there I was, hanging by one arm."
 She was hospitalized for nine months.
 Ironically, her character in the film, a neurotic exotic dancer, threatens to kill herself due to unrequited love for the main character.

 For one season (1967–1968), Prentiss co-starred with her husband, Richard Benjamin, in the CBS sitcom He & She.
 For her role, Prentiss was nominated for an Emmy Award for Best Performance by an Actress in a Comedy.

 In 1969 she appeared Off-Broadway in the double production, Arf and The Great Airplane Snatch, directed by Benjamin.